sbogutyn/single-domain-crawler/README.md

   </a>
 </p>

-> Simple crawler limited to one domain and producing as output xml document with links categorized into: internal, external and static content.
+> Simple com.sbogutyn.crawler limited to one domain and producing as output xml document with links categorized into: internal, external and static content.

 ## Install